Azri Ghani: Negeri Sembilan

 On June 14, 2025, Azri was announced as a new signing for Negeri Sembilan ahead of the 2025–26 season.
 He left KL City after three seasons with the club.
 His experience competing at the highest level was seen as a valuable addition to strengthen Negeri Sembilan's last line of defence.

 International career

 Youth

 Azri has represented Malaysia at the under-19 level.
 He played at the 2018 AFC U-19 Championship, which Malaysia hosted.

 In August 2021, Azri was called up to the under-20 team for central training.

 Senior

 With main choice goalkeeper Syihan Hazmi out with injury, Azri was chosen in the starting line up thus making his debut for the Malaysia national team on 6 June 2024 in a 2026 FIFA World Cup qualifier against Kyrgyzstan at the Dolen Omurzakov Stadium.
 He played the full game as it ended in a 1–1 draw.
-Azri also played in the next match against Chinese Taipei on 11 June 2024.
+Azri also played in the next match against Chinese Taipei on 11 June 2024 which ended in a 3–1 victory.